Airline frequent-flier programs may be useless, but some are more useless than others.

 For domestic flights — excluding Hawaii — United, Delta and American charge the most miles for their tickets (an average of about 35,000).
 The least-expensive tickets for domestic destinations belonged to Southwest (20,969 miles) and JetBlue (23,065 miles), according to MileCards.

-But “best” is relative.
 Take American’s relationship with Qantas, which offers more redemption options to Australia.
-Seats were available on only about half the days at the lowest advertised price.
+The lowest advertised price had seats available on only about half the days.

 Timing matters, too.
-For summer travel to Europe, you’ll shell out roughly 30% more miles than the rest of the year, and availability is limited in June and July.
+For summer travel to Europe, you’ll spend roughly 30% more miles than during the rest of the year, and there is limited availability in June and July.
 In the USA, summer award seats will cost about 10% more.
 Heading home for the holidays?
 If you plan ahead, it’ll cost about 15% more than the rest of the year.

 You can increase your chances of finding an award seat by flying on Tuesday or Wednesday, the study found.

-I wanted to run these numbers by some of the so-called experts in the field, but when I visited their websites, I found that they were so busy shilling for their chosen brand of mileage-affinity card — for which they were being generously compensated with referral fees — that I gave up.
+I wanted to discuss these numbers with some of the so-called experts in the field, but when I visited their websites, I found that they were so busy promoting their preferred brand of mileage-affinity card — for which they were generously compensated with referral fees — that I gave up.